 There are more portraits of incredible people who helped shape history during the First World War within our collection, including generals and statesmen such as David Lloyd George, Field-Marshal George Francis Milne, General Henry Sinclair, General Sir Ian Standish Monteith Hamilton and Sir Winston Churchill.

-There are also artists and writers whose work during the war years continues to help us shape our understanding of the conflict, 100 years on.
+There are also artists and writers whose work during the war years continues to help us shape our understanding of the conflict, over 100 years on.
 Figures such as JM Barrie, John Buchan, Naomi Mitchison, Peter Wylie Davidson, Sir William Gillies and William McCance are all featured within our collection.

 We will remember them.